HawkmoonEternal/allocation_tracking_test/README.md

 # Tests for tracking allocations in PRRTE
 This repo provides simple tests for the allocation tracking in PRRTE.

+Scheduler:
+1. connects to PRRTE
-It runs a scheduler which connects to PRRTE, spawns the 'spawner' job and asnwers allocation request.
+2. spawns the initial 'spawner' job
+3. answers allocation requests

-The spawner job:
+'spawner' job:
-    * requests to extend its own allocation
+1. requests to extend its own allocation
-    * requests a new allocation
+2. requests a new allocation
-    * spawns a new spawner job in the new allocation
+3. spawns a new 'spawner' job into the new allocation

 ## Running the tests
 export path to PMIx installation: